-Title Post-authorization safety study to assess the risk of diabetic ketoacidosis among type 2 diabetes mellitus patients treated with ertugliflozin compared to patients treated with other antihyperglycemic agents Protocol Number / Version 8835-062/000.V3 Date 8/6/2019 Author Jeffrey S. Brown, PhD Ting-Ying Huang, BSPharm, PhD Aaron B. Mendelsohn, PhD, MPH Sengwee Toh, ScD Rationale & Background Sodium-glucose cotransporter 2 (SGLT2) inhibitors decrease plasma glucose by blocking the reabsorption of glucose at the proximal tubule.
+Title Post-authorization safety study to assess the risk of diabetic ketoacidosis among type 2 diabetes mellitus patients treated with ertugliflozin compared to patients treated with other antihyperglycemic agents

+Protocol Number / Version 8835-062.01

+Date 9/14/2022

+Author(s) PPD PPD PPD PPD PPD

+Rationale & Background Sodium-glucose cotransporter 2 (SGLT2) inhibitors decrease plasma glucose by blocking the reabsorption of glucose at the proximal tubule.
 Safety concerns have been raised about the potential increased risk of diabetic ketoacidosis (DKA) by use of SGLT2 inhibitors among patients with type 2 diabetes mellitus (T2DM).
 Up to date, there are no non-interventional safety studies assessing the risk of DKA associated with the use of ertugliflozin.
-Research Question(s) & Objective(s) This study will address the research question of whether new use of ertugliflozin is associated with an increased risk of DKA, compared to new use of other non-SGLT2 inhibitor antihyperglycemic agents (AHAs) among T2DM patients.
-The primary objectives of the study are: To assess the risk of DKA among new users of ertugliflozin relative to new users of sulfonylureas (SUs) or thiazolidinediones (TZDs); To assess the risk of DKA among new users of ertugliflozin relative to new users of incretin-based drugs [i.e. dipeptidyl peptidase 4 (DPP-4) inhibitors or glucagon-like peptide-1 (GLP-1) receptor agonists).

-The secondary objectives of the study are: To assess the risk of DKA among new users of ertugliflozin relative to new users of SUs or TZDs, separately in insulin users and non-insulin users at baseline; To assess the risk of DKA among new users of ertugliflozin relative to new users of incretin-based drugs, separately in insulin users and non-insulin users at baseline.
+D 10 (1 () 0 TT1: 4 1 111 11 41 1 4: 0 Research Question(s) & Objective(s) This study will address the research question of whether new use of ertugliflozin is associated with an increased risk of DKA, compared to new use of other non-SGLT2 inhibitor antihyperglycemic agents (AHAs) among T2DM patients.
+The primary objectives of the study are: 1) To assess the risk of DKA among new users of ertugliflozin relative to new users of sulfonylureas (SUs) or thiazolidinediones (TZDs); 2) To assess the risk of DKA among new users of ertugliflozin relative to new users of incretin-based drugs [i.e. dipeptidyl peptidase 4 (DPP-4) inhibitors or glucagon-like peptide-1 (GLP-1) receptor agonists).
+The secondary objectives of the study are: 1) To assess the risk of DKA among new users of ertugliflozin relative to new users of SUs or TZDs, separately in insulin users and non-insulin users at baseline; 2) To assess the risk of DKA among new users of ertugliflozin relative to new users of incretin-based drugs, separately in insulin users and non-insulin users at baseline.
 Study Design A non-interventional cohort study will be conducted using the Reagan-Udall Foundation for the Food and Drug Administration (FDA)'s Innovation in Medical Evidence and Development Surveillance Distributed Database (IMEDS-DD), a subset of the FDA Sentinel Distributed Database.
 The study will adopt a new user design and compare patients who initiate ertugliflozin to those who initiate a non-SGLT2 inhibitor comparator AHA.
 Propensity scores based on baseline characteristics will be used to account for potential confounding.

-Population Eligible patients will meet the following criteria: Inclusion criteria Now users of ertugliflezin or new users of a • New users of ertugliflozin or new users of a comparator AHA beginning on 1 July 2018; • Age 18 years or older on the new initiation date (i.e., index date) of ertugliflozin or a comparator AHA; • 6 or more months of continuous enrollment (maximum allowable enrollment gap of 45 days) in medical and prescription drug insurance plans before the index date; • T2DM, evidenced by at least one qualifying diagnosis recorded in claims of any encounter type any time before or on the index date.
+Eligible patients will meet the following criteria: Population Inclusion criteria New users of ertugliflozin or new users of a comparator AHA beginning on 1 July 2018; Age 18 years or older on the new initiation date (i.e., index date) of ertugliflozin or a comparator AHA; 6 or more months of continuous enrollment (maximum allowable enrollment gap of 45 days) in medical and prescription drug insurance plans before the index date; T2DM, evidenced by at least one qualifying diagnosis recorded in claims of any encounter type any time before or on the index date.
+Exclusion criteria Type 1 diabetes (T1DM) or gestational diabetes, evidenced by at least one qualifying diagnosis recorded in claims of any encounter type any time before or on the index date; Initiation of insulin on the index date (insulin use that discontinues before index date and ongoing insulin use will be allowed); History of DKA, evidenced by at least one qualifying discharge diagnosis recorded at any diagnosis position in claims of inpatient encounters, any time before the index date.